hoombar/playground/README.md

 There are error and loading screens implemented.

+Although this is on an MVI branch, there are no state reducers, because I didn't think the state was complex enough to warrant partial state.

 # Running the app
 You can run the app from the command line by executing `./gradlew deployDebug` on the command line from the root folder.